1-AlenToma/react-native-ts-sqlite-orm/documentations/useQuery.md

 # useQuery

-`react-native-sqlite-orm` have hooks that you could use in a components.
+`react-native-ts-sqlite-orm` have hooks that you could use in a components.

 The hook is able to tracks changes done globally, so if you change an item in the database `useQuery` will be able to track the changes and render the component.